joaotavora/sly-hello-world/README.md

 * has automated [Travis tests](https://travis-ci.org/capitaomorte/sly-hello-world) already in place

   See the file `.travis.yml`.
-There are some sample unit tests for this contrib using SBCL and CCL there.
+There are some sample unit tests for this contrib using SBCL and CCL there;

 * is easily added to [MELPA](http://melpa.org)